thatsOven/opal-lang/README.md

 	- Specifies that a program cannot be compiled with the `--static` flag.
 It's not meant to be used via terminal.
 - `--nocompile`
 	- Specifies that a program cannot be compiled.
 Useful for programs that use Python features that are not included in Cython.
 It's not meant to be used via terminal.
+- `--require`
+	- Specifies a minimum version of opal that the program requires to run.
+It's not meant to be used via terminal.
 - `--compile-only`
 	- Specifies that a program can only be compiled.
 Useful for programs that use Cython instructions or features.
 It's not meant to be used via terminal.
 - `--module`